Dennis Lustico tells the Filipino story through ‘Pamana’ collection

 The show began with a parade of ambassadors to the Philippines, each donning custom Dennis Lustico creations.
 As the soft sounds of piano music filled the air, his first muse took to the runway.
 “Pamana” features a romantic yet vibrant palette, with muted tones enhanced by metallic accents.
 Staying true to his reputation as the maestro of restrained elegance, Dennis presented pieces that are easy to wear, relatable, and timeless.
 His designs emphasized classic silhouettes and expert tailoring, from shift dresses and boxy tops to oversized blouses, allowing the local fabrics to shine.

-“For this collection, I was very mindful about respecting the fabrics and materials,” Dennis reflects.
+“For this collection, I was very mindful about respecting the fabrics and materials,” Dennis says.
 “I was also focused on creating pieces that last—something you can keep and wear for many years.
 When someone forms a lasting connection with my designs or relates deeply to them, that’s when I know I’ve done a beautiful job.”

-Though the shapes and forms are refined, they serve as the perfect canvas for Dennis' intricate details.
+Though their shapes and forms are refined, they serve as the perfect canvas for Dennis’ intricate details.
 Distinct patterns of gumamela (hibiscus) and kalabasa (pumpkin) leaves and flowers adorn his pieces.
 The collection also honors Lumban’s time-honored callado technique, which comes to life through the anahaw (footstool palm) and malunggay (moringa) embroideries.

-In addition to drawing inspiration from Filipino flora, Dennis also looked to the country’s unique architecture to enhance his designs.
+In addition to drawing inspiration from Philippine flora, Dennis also looked to the country’s unique architecture to enhance his designs.
 Small wooden squares, each individually cut and lacquered, embellish tops and shift dresses in a nod to the stone houses of Batanes.
 Meanwhile, the fringe trimmings, which sway elegantly on the runway, pay homage to the thatched roofs of the bahay na bato.

-One of the standout pieces from the collection is a cocktail dress with an off-shoulder neckline, adorned with yellow anahaw embroidery—fully representing Dennis’ approachable design philosophy.
+One of the standout pieces from the collection is a cocktail dress with an off-shoulder neckline, adorned with yellow anahaw embroidery—fully representing Dennis’ design philosophy.
 His two-piece copper ensemble celebrates texture with its floral embellishments and tiered fringe skirt.
 For menswear, his barongs and shirts in metallic hues, detailed with lacquered wooden squares, strike the right balance of drama and tradition.

 More than a celebration of Dennis’ legacy and the Filipino story, the “Pamana” runway show also served a philanthropic purpose.
 In partnership with Consul Agnes Huibonhoa, the event’s chairperson, Dennis selected Fashion Aid Philippines as the beneficiary of the show.
 This non-profit organization is dedicated to supporting emerging craftsmen and designers, helping them improve their skills and providing platforms for them to realize their creative visions.